umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index-v7.md

 It does so by setting the "umbracoUseSSL" setting to true, which will tell the Umbraco Backoffice to serve URLs via HTTPS and it adds a redirect rule that will force the site to run via HTTPS, except for when running localhost.

 To disable the forced HTTPS, remove this file from your repository.
 This is not advised.
 All domains on Umbraco Cloud will be running HTTPS.
-A certificate will be issued for custom domains by the Automatic TLS feature, and all [alias].euwest01.umbraco.io domains will already be protected.
+A certificate will be issued for custom domains by the automatic Transport Layer Security (TLS) feature.
+This means that all [alias].euwest01.umbraco.io domains will already be protected.

 ## Forced transforms